Anti-endomysial and anti-gliadin IgG antibodies

 Although both IgG and IgA antibodies are present in the blood, they are not equally specific for celiac disease.

-Most often, IgA class autoantibodies are more specific and in some cases only IgA tests are performed.
+Most often, IgA autoantibodies are more specific and in some cases only IgA tests are performed.

 IgG testing is ordered either as a complement to IgA testing or in patients with a general deficiency of IgA antibodies.

-IgA deficiency happens in celiac disease in about 2% of cases and can cause false-negative serologic test results.
+IgA deficiency occurs in about 2% of cases of celiac disease and may cause false-negative serological test results.